anna1k/anna1k.github.io/_pages/about.md

   - /about.html
 ---

-MD-PhD student at the University of Michigan, working on machine learning and computer vision
+MD-PhD student at the University of Michigan, working on machine learning and computer vision.

 <!-- 4th year MD-PhD, 2nd year PhD student in Computer Science and Engineering at the University of Michigan, advised by Prof. [Stella Yu](https://web.eecs.umich.edu/~stellayu/) -->
 ---